reuank/atis-remote/README.md

-This function allows you to print stuff remotely on the ATIS printer of the KIT using your account.
+Just type `atis PATH_TO_FILE` to print stuff remotely on a ATIS printer of the KIT using SSH.

 ## Steps to use the function:
 1. Generate a SSH key on the device you want to print stuff from (e.g. `ssh-keygen -t ed25519 -o -a 100`)